chinsiang99/learning-system-design/10.proxy/README.md

 ## Summary
 A proxy is a piece of software or hardware that sits between a client and a server to facilitate traffic.
 A forward proxy hides the identity of the client, whereas a reverse proxy conceals the identity of the server.
 So, when you want to protect your clients on your internal network, you should put them behind a forward proxy; on the other hand, when you want to protect your servers, you should put them behind a reverse proxy.

+# Uses of Proxies
+Proxy servers serve a variety of purposes in networked environments, often enhancing performance, security, and privacy.
+The following are some common uses of proxy servers:

+## 1. Performance enhancement
+Proxy servers can cache frequently accessed content, reducing the need for repeated requests to the target server.
+This caching mechanism can improve response times, reduce bandwidth usage, and decrease the load on target servers.

+## 2. Security enhancement
+Proxy servers can act as a protective barrier between clients and target servers, enforcing access control policies and filtering malicious or harmful content.
+By monitoring and filtering network traffic, proxy servers can help protect internal networks from external threats and prevent unauthorized access to sensitive resources.

+## 3. Anonymity and privacy
+Proxy servers can mask the client's IP address and other identifying information, providing a level of anonymity and privacy when accessing the internet or other network resources.
+This is particularly useful for clients who wish to access content that is restricted based on geographic location or to avoid tracking and surveillance.

+## 4. Load balancing
+Reverse proxy servers can distribute client requests across multiple target servers, preventing individual servers from becoming overburdened and ensuring high availability and performance.
+Load balancing can be particularly beneficial for large-scale applications and services with high levels of concurrent users or requests.

+## 5. Centralized control and monitoring
+Proxy servers enable centralized control and monitoring of network traffic, facilitating easier administration and management of network resources.
+Administrators can implement policies, filters, and other configurations on the proxy server to manage traffic and optimize network performance.

+## 6. Content filtering and access control
+Proxy servers can be configured to block or filter specific content types, websites, or services based on predetermined policies.
+This functionality is often used in educational and corporate environments to enforce acceptable use policies or comply with regulatory requirements.

+## 7. Content adaptation and transformation
+Proxy servers can modify and adapt content to suit specific client requirements, such as altering image formats, compressing data, or adjusting content for mobile or low-bandwidth devices.
+This capability enhances the user experience by ensuring that content is optimized for the client's device and network conditions.

+## 8. Logging and auditing
+Proxy servers can log and record network traffic, providing a valuable source of information for auditing, troubleshooting, and monitoring purposes.
+Detailed logs can help administrators identify performance issues, security vulnerabilities, or policy violations and take appropriate corrective action.

+## 9. SSL termination
+Reverse proxy servers can handle SSL/TLS encryption and decryption, offloading this task from the target servers.
+This process, known as SSL termination, can improve the performance of target servers by reducing the computational overhead associated with encryption and decryption.

+## 10. Application-level gateway
+Proxy servers can act as an application-level gateway, processing and forwarding application-specific requests and responses between clients and servers.
+This capability allows proxy servers to provide added functionality, such as authentication, content filtering, or protocol translation, at the application level.